khaniare/Vylara/README.md

  contributions needed!
   Vylara needs the following improvments:

- router-dom for redirects to work orginization in code
+ router-dom for redirects to work instead of CTRL + F. organization in code

  pull requests would be accepted if it fixes one of the following improvments!
 </pre>